 Represented banks and lenders in the recovery of debts and collateral, including numerous judgments for breach of commercial and consumer loan agreements, replevin and foreclosure.

-Represented a national bank in an arbitration of claims relating to fraudulent wire transfers.
+Represented banks in litigation and arbitration of claims relating to fraudulent checks and wire transfers.

 Defended clients against claims filed by the Kansas Attorney General under the Kansas Consumer Protection Act, including the Wayne Owens Act.

 Assisted in successfully litigating a wrongful death action in Missouri state court arising out of a traffic fatality.